Toxteth, Millers Point

-Toxteth is a heritage-listed residence located at 94 Kent Street, in the inner city Sydney suburb of Millers Point in the City of Sydney local government area of New South Wales, Australia.
+Toxteth is a heritage-listed residence located at 94 Kent Street, in the inner city Sydney suburb of Millers Point, New South Wales, Australia.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 No. 94 Kent Street is located on the site of a former quarry which ran the length of Kent Street from Argyle Street to King Street.
 The house was built c.
 1868 for David Brown, a merchant, following his purchase of the property in the same year.
 He called the house Kilrea House, likely after the city of Kilrea in Ireland, where his wife was born, Brown sold the building to Frederick Gibbons in 1876.

 Gibbons then sold the property to William Alexander Curphey, a mariner, in 1885, who transferred the property into his second wife's name in 1891.
 Curphey died in 1893.
 By 1885, the site included an outbuilding connected to the main house by a covered way containing the kitchen, laundry, storeroom and a two-storey coach house and stables with hay loft and men's room over.
 The coach house and stables were located at the east of the site, adjacent to the exposed cliff face with a court year are to the centre and northern side of the site.

 The house obtained the name of Toxteth in the late 19th century.

 The property was resumed by the Sydney Harbour Trust c.
 1901.
 In 1984 the property was transferred to the Housing Commission of NSW and in 1986 refurbishment, maintenance and adaptation works were undertaken.
 This resulted in the conversion of the place from a single residence to a boarding house with communal spaces to the rear.
 The earlier rear wing and stables were demolished to provide a new kitchen area, bathrooms and bedroom.
 The rear first floor balcony was replaced with a large volume to provide a living dining space including the kitchen.
 The rear dormer windows were constructed and the front dormer windows were altered.

 It was sold in September 2011.